TOPdesk/i18n-puzzles/puzzle3/README.md

 - a length of at least 4 and at most 12
 - at least one digit
-- at least one uppercase letter (with or without accents, examples: A or Ĳ)
+- at least one uppercase letter (with or without accents, examples: A or Ż)
 - at least one lowercase letter (with or without accents, examples: a or ŷ)
-- at least one 'special' character, that is neither a digit nor part of the standard, unaccented 26-letter alphabet (examples: Ű, æ or ẞ)
+- at least one accented character (examples: Ű, ù or ř)

 Given this [test input](./test-input):
 ```
 d9Ō
-IgbZKq3JXrejiPN7Btŷ
+uwI.E9GvrnWļbzO
 žö2á
-719ŅTOIY8NU
+Ģ952WVF4
-mAcpKI6Sr
+?O6JQf
-dgxuPfHYýmAB
+xi~Rťfsa
 rdj4XcHŔB
 71äĜ3
 ```